Currency

-Scientists put forward a new theory for the origin of life on Earth
+Scientists put forward a new theory of the origin of life on Earth

 Researchers in the United States have created a chemical reaction in the laboratory using cyanide that could have caused the formation of organic life on Earth 4 billion years ago.
 This discovery will also help in the search for signs of life on other planets.